About ASSMA · Public project information

 How it is applied.

-ASSMA is conceived as a national study with school-aged adolescents.
-Planned participation covers public, state-subsidised and private schools in order to gather a broad and diverse sample.
+ASSMA is designed as a nationwide study with school-aged adolescents.
+Expected participation includes public, publicly funded and private schools to gather a broad and diverse sample.

-• Target population: students from Year 6 of Primary to Year 4 of Secondary.
+• Target population: students from 6th grade of Primary Education to 4th year of ESO.

 • Expected sample: up to 6,000 participants.

-• Data collection through several short sessions in the educational centre.
+• Data collection through several brief sessions at the school.

-An approach that fits the school context, with a clear structure and compatibility with school coordination.
+An approach suited to the school context, with a clear structure compatible with school coordination.

 01